mahimahi42/emerald/README.md

     // has to return a value
     val result = if (test) { 1 } else { 0 };

+This is what you currently can do in Emerald

+    // Mutable assignment
+    var x = 5
+    // Multiple mutable assignment
+    var y = x = 6
+    // Variable referencing
+    x + y
+    // Nil
+    x = nil
+    // If-statements, everything but nil is true var z = if x { 6 } else { 7 }
+    // Parens are optional around expressions
+    var q = if (x) { 6 } else { 7 }

 You can run the Emerald REPL by simply typing:

     $ emerald